 Ron Crane, MFT, a Marriage and Family Therapist, received his Bachelor of Science and his Master of Science degrees from Kansas State University.
 He has done extensive post-graduate work at the University of Missouri, the University of Southern California, and the University of California at Los Angeles.
 He received a Doctor of Laws Degree, LLD (honoris causa) from International College in 1980 for his contributions to the Mental Health profession.
 Ron has been in the practice of psychotherapy for over forty-five years with special interest in: Individual and Couples Therapy, Gay and Lesbian Therapy, Sexual Therapy, and Addiction Therapy.
 He has been involved with: Sexual Abuse Treatment Centers, Big Brothers & Big Sisters, Youth Shelters and Family Services, the South Central Los Angeles Mental Rehabilitation Center, and various addiction treatment programs.

-Satisfactory Completion: Participants must attend each class in the Human Sexuality, Sex Education & Sex Therapy (HSSEST) course.
-Participants are currently allowed to miss two (2) classes in this lecture series, but must complete the required reading for the missed class(es) and watch the DVD of the missed class(es) in order to meet the stated learning objectives.
-Participants must have paid tuition fee, signed in for each class, completed an evaluation, and signed out of each class in order to receive an attendance certificate.
+Satisfactory Completion for CE: Participants must attend each class to receive CE credit for the Human Sexuality, Sex Education & Sex Therapy (HSSEST) course.
+Participants are currently allowed to miss two (2) classes in the lecture series, but must complete the required reading for the missed class(es) and watch the video recording of the missed class(es) in order to meet the stated learning objectives.
+CE credit is not available for missed classes.
+Participants must have paid tuition fee, signed in for each class, completed an evaluation, and signed out of each class in order to receive a certificate.
+Failure to sign in or out will result in forfeiture of credit for the class.
+No exceptions will be made.
+Students that miss more than two (2) classes will be ineligible for CE credit.
+CE certificates will be emailed to participants within thirty (30) days of course completion.

 Refund Policy: All course cancellations and requests for refunds must be made in writing.
 Telephone requests will not be honored.
 Letters and/or an e-mail to the Executive Director should be received no later than 15 days prior to the first day of the course to receive a full refund of the course payments.
 An exception is made in the case of an emergency situation defined as the death or illness of registrant or a family member.
 In case of emergency, a full refund will be issued.
 In the case of a withdrawal from the course after the course has started, for any reason, the refund will consist of a prorated amount based on attendance, minus a $50.00 administrative fee.
-All refund requests should be made in writing and sent to: AACAST, Attn: Wendy Cherry, Executive Director, 14419 Riverside Drive, Sherman Oaks, CA 91423 or by e-mail at Wendy@aacast.net.
+All refund requests should be made in writing and sent to: AACAST, Attn: Wendy Cherry, Executive Director, 1072 Katherine Rd,, Santa Susana, CA, 93063 or by e-mail at Wendy@aacast.net.

 Grievances, issues, or concerns regarding the conference or registration should be addressed in writing and submitted to Wendy@aacast.net.